idlrl/flare/tutorial/memory.md

 ]
 ```
 In the above four-level example,
-* at level 3, we have word embeddings of size 1;
+* at level 3, we have 14 word embeddings of size 1;
-* at level 2, we have sentences of lengths (3, 2,  3, 2, 4);
+* at level 2, we have 5 sentences of lengths (3, 2, 3, 2, 4);
-* at level 1, we have paragraphs of lengths (2, 3);
+* at level 1, we have 2 paragraphs of lengths (2, 3);
-* at level 0, we have a batch of 2 paragraphs.
+* at level 0, we have 1 batch of 2 paragraphs.

 ***NOTE: Sequences at level 0 are always temporally independent to each other.***